aarana-ctrl/Liquid/README.md

 <div align="center">

-**Liquid** — because planning your degree should feel like calm water, not twelve open tabs.
+**Liquid** — because planning your degree shouldn't be 4 different windows with 12 tabs.

 *Not affiliated with or endorsed by the University of Washington.*